automatika-robotics/kompass/docs/tutorials/vision_tracking.md

 ```

-## Setting up the vision component and model client in ROS Agents
+## Setting up the vision component and model client in EmbodiedAgents

 First, we need to import the `VisionModel` class that defines the model used later in the component, and a [model client](https://automatika-robotics.github.io/ros-agents/basics.html#model-db-client) to communicate with the model which can be running on the same hardware or in the cloud.
 Here we will use a `RESPModelClient` from [RoboML](https://github.com/automatika-robotics/roboml/) as we activated the RESP based model server in roboml.